HebiRobotics/jfx-static-feature/jfx-static-libs/metadata-update-guidelines.md

 7. Run the render check as native images for every platform and pipeline: Windows `sw`, `d3d`, `default`; Linux and Linux aarch64 `sw`, `es2`, `default`; macOS `sw`, `es2`, `mtl`, `default`;
    plus a windowed run per OS with `-Dglass.platform`.
 Read the run logs for exceptions.
 A screenshot that looks right is not a pass.
+The examples build with `--exact-reachability-metadata`; add `-XX:MissingRegistrationReportingMode=Warn` to a run to log every missing registration instead of dying on the first.
+Run `example-dynamic-check` with `web` and `media` the same way, and the windowed runs on a HiDPI screen, which is the only place the `@2x` probes happen.
 8. Release as described in the README's [Releasing](README.md#releasing) section.

 ## Agent checklist